re-sohail/Dynamic-Card-in-React/README.md

 ### How it Works

-1. The `Card.jsx` component imports dynamic data from the `Data.json` file using the `Data` module.
+1. The `Card.jsx` component imports dynamic data from the `Data.jsx` file using the `Data` module.

-2. The component utilizes the `map()` method to iterate over the data and generate a card for each item in the JSON array.
+2. The component utilizes the `map()` method to iterate over the data and generate a card for each item in the `Data.jsx` file array.

 3. The `App.jsx` file imports and utilizes the `Card` component, rendering it within the main application.